chris-drews/habit-tracker/README.md

 2. Take a shower
 3. Drink 2 liters of water

-To get a statistical overview about the habits "Go for a walk", type in "ov 1".
+To get a statistical overview about the habit "Go for a walk", type in "ov 1".